qcri-social/AIDR/Installation-Instructions.md

 # 11. Trainer Pybossa (aidr-trainer-pybossa)

-* Pre-requisite: 'aidr-tagger' database and 'aidr-scheduler' database should be created as specified in aidr-trainer-api details.
+* Pre-requisite: `aidr-tagger` database and `aidr-scheduler` database should be created as specified in aidr-trainer-api details.
 * Pybossa Server or user should have pybossa account(s) with clickers.micromappers.org
 * Appropriately set the properties in [database.properties](../tree/master/aidr-trainer-pybossa/src/main/resources/database.properties) under src/main/resources
 * User should configure client table.